Prickly Chayote Squash

 Inventory, 30 lbs : 0

-Seasoned chefs will note that Prickly chayote are preferred over smooth chayote for their sweeter flavor and firmer flesh.
-Prior to consuming the Prickly chayote should be peeled, this can be done when it is raw or cooked, though cooking first may aid in peeling by softening the squash.
-Prickly chayote squash can be eaten both raw and cooked.
-Use raw sliced thin or shredded in both green and chopped salads.
-Roast and add to soups, curries and stews or grill and serve as an accompaniment to main courses featuring pork and poultry.
-Prickly chayote squash can also be deep fried or used to make pickles and chutneys.
-Its texture and flavor pair well with chiles, tomatoes, curry, garlic, robust cheeses, cumin, legumes and nuts such as pistachios, pepitas and almonds.
+Prickly chayote is best suited for both raw and cooked applications such as grilling, steaming, baking, sautéing, stir-frying, and boiling.
+Seasoned chefs will note that Prickly chayote is preferred over smooth chayote for their sweeter flavor and firmer flesh.
+Prickly chayote can be used raw and sliced thin or shredded in both green and chopped salads.
+It can also be roasted and added to soups, curries, and stews, grilled and served as an accompaniment to main courses featuring pork and poultry, deep fried, or used to make pickles and chutneys.
+Prickly chayote pairs well with chile peppers, tomatoes, cream-based sauces, bacon, curry, mole, garlic, onions, both soft and hard cheeses, melon, cumin, coriander, oregano, cilantro, lemon or lime juice, nuts such as pistachios, pepitas, and almonds, legumes, and coconut milk.
+When handling the raw fruit, it is recommended to wear gloves or to peel or slice the fruit in water as the squash secretes a sticky, nontoxic residue which may cause some irritation to sensitive skin.
 The blossoms of the Prickly chayote can also be utilized in a fashion similar to that of zucchini blossoms, stuffed with soft cheese and fried.
-After two years of growth the roots or tubers of the Prickly chayote can be consumed and are most commonly boiled, roasted or fried.
-To store keep Prickly chayote squash at room temperature, its flavor and texture are best if used within two weeks.
+After two years of growth, the roots or tubers of the Prickly chayote can be consumed and are most commonly boiled, roasted, or fried.
+Prickly chayote will keep up to four weeks when wrapped in a paper towel, placed in a plastic bag, and stored in the refrigerator.

-Prickly chayote squash's legacy is intrinsically linked to the culinary culture of Latin America.
-They were a staple in the diet of the Aztecs in central Mexico.
-Their name is Spanish and comes from the Nahuatl “chayotli” which means spiny gourd.
-Prickly chayote was grown in America during the 1850’s along the eastern seaboard as a home garden crop up until the Civil War which halted cultivation.
-When it was reintroduced in 1890 it was marketed for a while under the name vegetable pear, a nod to its unique shape and flavor.
-In Australia chayote squash were used combined with apple juice as a substitute for apple pie filling when apples became scarce during World War II.
+Prickly chayote was a staple fruit in the diet of the Aztecs in Central Mexico, and they were one of the first cultivators of the vining plant.
+The name chayote has Spanish origins and comes from the Nahuatl word “chayotli” which means spiny gourd.
+As explorers encountered chayote in Mexico, they brought the excellent storing fruits on their voyages and spread them across the Americas and to Europe.
+Prickly chayote was also grown in the United States during the 1850’s along the eastern seaboard as a home garden crop up until the Civil War which halted cultivation.
+When it was reintroduced in 1890, it was marketed temporarily under the name vegetable pear, a nod to its unique shape and flavor and to distinguish how to prepare the fruit.

 Recipes that include Prickly Chayote Squash.
 One is easiest, three is harder.

-People have spotted Prickly Chayote Squash using the Specialty Produce app for iPhone and Android.
+People have shared Prickly Chayote Squash using the Specialty Produce app for iPhone and Android.